St. Gemma Galgani

-Throughout her life, Gemma was to be favored with many mystical experiences and special graces.
+Throughout her life, Gemma was to be chosen with many mystical experiences and special graces.
 These were often misunderstood by others, causing ridicule.
-Gemma suffered these heartaches in reparation, remembering that Our Lord Himself had been misunderstood and ridiculed.
+Gemma suffered heartaches in reparation, remembering that Our Lord Himself had been misunderstood and ridiculed.

 Gemma returned home and almost immediately became very ill with meningitis.
 Throughout this illness, her one regret was the trouble she caused her relatives who took care of her.
 Feeling herself tempted by the devil, Gemma prayed for help to the Venerable Passionist, Gabriel Possenti.
-(Gabriel was later canonized) Through his intercession, Gemma was miraculously cured.
+Through his intercession, Gemma was miraculously cured.

 Gemma wished to become a nun, but her poor health prevented her from being accepted.
 She offered this disappointment to God as a sacrifice.

 Gemma predicted that the Passionists would establish a monastery at Lucca; this came to pass two years after her death.
-Today, Gemma's mortal remains are still treasured at the Passionist monastery in Lucca.
+Today, Gemma's relics remain at the Passionist monastery in Lucca.

 During the apostolic investigations into her life, all witnesses testified that there was no artfulness in Gemma's manner.
 Most of her severe penances and sacrifices were hidden from most who knew her.

 In January of 1903, Gemma was diagnosed with tuberculosis.
 At the start of Holy Week in 1903, Gemma began suffering greatly.
 She died at age 25 on Holy Saturday, April 11..
 The Parish Priest in her company said, "She died with a smile which remained upon her lips, so that I could not convince myself that she was really dead."